MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 |Consumable    |600|
 |Physical    |750|

-You can then configure a rule that enforces that transactions involving products of each type are rejected when they are assigned a [risk score](ap-scorecard.md#risk-model-score) greater than the specified threshold.
+You can then configure a rule that enforces that transactions are rejected when they have a [risk score](ap-scorecard.md#risk-model-score) above the specified threshold for that product type.
 For information on about how to create effective rules to customize your business logic, see [Rules](rules.md).

-## Create and upload a custom list
+## Upload a list

-To create a list in Fraud Protection, you must first create and save the list as a CSV file on your local machine.
-The file must meet the follwing requirements.
+To create a custom list in Fraud Protection, you must first create and save the list as a CSV file on your local machine.
+The file must meet the following requirements.
 - Must be in CSV UTF-8 (comma delimited) format (*.csv).
 -	Must contain unique headers for every column.
 -	Must be under the maximum file size of 20 megabytes (MB).